abhiaug87/PersonalDevelopment/PersonalDevelopment/README.md

 G. Troubleshooting:

+If the webdriver does not start for some reason & the tests timeout in a few milliseconds:

 Option 1:
-- If the webdriver does not start for some reason, delete the .exe file from your 'Temp' folder & paste the .exe file again from another folder.
-Then run the test again.
+-  Close Visual Studio 2019 & close the project folder on your machine.
+Then open the project folder again & open the .sln file with Visual Studio 2019.

 Option 2:
+-  Delete the .exe file from your 'Temp' folder & paste the .exe file again from another folder.
+Then run the tests again.

+Option 3:
 - Restart the machine.
-Then open the project, clean the solution & run the tests again.
+Open the project, clean the solution & run the tests again.

+NB: Please try Option 1 first.
+If it does not work, then try either Option 2 or Option 3.